turnkeylinux/python-all/dh_python2.rst

 dependencies
 ~~~~~~~~~~~~
 dh_python2 tries to translate Python dependencies from requires.txt file to
-Debian dependencies, use debian/pydist-overrides or --no-guessing-deps option
+Debian dependencies.
+Use debian/pydist-overrides or --no-guessing-deps option
-to override it.
-If you want dh_python2 to generate more strict dependencies
+to override it if the guess is incorrect.
+If you want dh_python2 to generate
-(f.e. to avoid ABI problems) create debian/python-foo.pydist file.
-See
+more strict dependencies (f.e. to avoid ABI problems) create
+debian/python-foo.pydist file.
+See /usr/share/doc/python-doc/README.PyDist
-/usr/share/doc/python-doc/README.PyDist (provided by python-doc package) for
+(provided by python-doc package) for more information.
+If the pydist file
-more information.
+contains PEP386 flag or set of (uscan like) rules, dh_python2 will make the
+depedency versioned (version requirements are ignored by default).

 namespace feature
 ~~~~~~~~~~~~~~~~~